Vineet-Loyer/Vineet-Loyer.github.io/index.md

 ---

 <p>
   Welcome!
-This site serves as wepage for Vineet Loyer</a>.
+This site serves as wepage for Vineet Loyer.
 </p>

 <p>